What Leadership Skills Will Be Needed in the Future?

 - Ambiguity yields to Agility.

 - Rate your readiness.
 How ready are you to lead in the future?
-What do you need to better understand, learn and practice?
-Johansen includes questions for reflection as well as a simple self-assessment (co-created with CCL’s Sylvester Taylor) in the book.
+What do you need to better understand, learn, and practice?
+Honestly assess your future leadership skills and abilities.
+Johansen includes some questions for reflection on this in his book, or you can take a look at our quick crisis leadership self-assessment to determine how strong you are in the 15 leadership qualities that enable you to lead effectively in a crisis — and beyond.

 - Reflect back on your own leadership journey.
 Even as you look forward, Johansen advocates looking back at your life.
 What experiences and choices have influenced your leadership ability and style?
 What from your background could you revisit or bring forward to address the future?
 Perhaps you tried something that failed, but might work now.
 Or a long-forgotten past experience or connection may offer insight into future directions for you or your organization.